DanDeller/tinyWeather/README.md

   <li><a href='https://docs.docker.com/desktop/'>Docker</a></li>
 </ul>

 > NOTE: Docker with tinyWeather is still in its development stage.
 You do not need Docker to run the app right now.
-Pull requests are very welcome for any Docker assitance =)

 <h2>How to use</h2>
 <h4>Without Docker:</h4>